robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 "Harry?"

-"Short for 'Harriet'," Charlotte said.
+"She prefers it to 'Harriet'," Charlotte said.
 "Caroline's into design—she's got great ideas, too.
 Natalie is going to be their Sarah: I can just see it."

 "And Brittany?"